Foreign relations of Vichy France: Leader in North Africa, 1942–43

-Giraud became Darlan's successor in French Africa with Allied support.
-This occurred through a series of consultations between Giraud and de Gaulle.
-The latter wanted to pursue a political position in France and agreed to have Giraud as commander in chief, as the more qualified military person of the two.
-It is questionable that he ordered that many French resistance leaders who had helped Eisenhower's troops be arrested, without any protest by Roosevelt's representative, Robert Murphy.
+Giraud became Darlan's successor in French Africa with Allied support after a series of consultations between de Gaulle and Giraud.
+De Gaulle wanted to pursue a political position in France and agreed to have Giraud as commander in chief as a more qualified military person.
+It is questionable that he ordered that many French Resistance leaders who had helped Eisenhower's troops to be arrested, without any protest by Roosevelt's representative, Robert Murphy.
 Later, the Americans sent Jean Monnet to counsel Giraud and to press him into repeal the Vichy laws.
-After very difficult negotiations, Giraud agreed to suppress the racist laws, and to liberate Vichy prisoners of the South Algerian concentration camps.
-The Cremieux decree, which granted French citizenship to Jews in Algeria and which had been repealed by Vichy, was immediately restored by General de Gaulle.
+After very difficult negotiations, Giraud agreed to suppress the racist laws and to liberate Vichy prisoners of the South Algerian concentration camps.
+The Cremieux decree, which granted French citizenship to Jews in Algeria and had been repealed by Vichy, was immediately restored by de Gaulle.

-Giraud took part in the Casablanca conference, with Roosevelt, Churchill and de Gaulle, in January 1943.
-The Allies discussed their general strategy for the war, and recognized joint leadership of North Africa by Giraud and de Gaulle.
-Henri Giraud and Charles de Gaulle then became co-presidents of the Comité français de la Libération nationale, which unified the Free French Forces and territories controlled by them and had been founded at the end of 1943.
-Democratic rule was restored in French Algeria, and the Communists and Jews liberated from the concentration camps.
+Giraud took part in the Casablanca Conference with Roosevelt, Churchill and de Gaulle in January 1943.
+The Allies discussed their general strategy for the war and recognized joint leadership of North Africa by Giraud and de Gaulle.
+Giraud and de Gaulle then became co-presidents of the Comité français de la Libération nationale, which unified the Free French Forces and territories controlled by them and had been founded at the end of 1943.
+Democratic rule was restored in French Algeria, and the communists and the Jews liberated from the concentration camps.

-The Roosevelt administration was notably cool, if not hostile, to de Gaulle, especially resenting his refusal to cooperate in the Normandy invasion of 6 June 1944 (Operation Overlord).
-With the Vichy leaders gone from French territory, on 23 October 1944, the U.S., Britain and the Soviet Union formally recognized the Provisional Government of the French Republic (GPRF), headed by de Gaulle, as the legitimate government of France.
+The Americans were notably cool, if not hostile, to de Gaulle, and especially resented his refusal to cooperate in the Normandy invasion of 6 June 1944 (Operation Overlord).
+With the Vichy leaders gone from French territory, on 23 October 1944, the Americans, the British and the Soviets formally recognized the Provisional Government of the French Republic (GPRF), headed by de Gaulle, as the legitimate government of France.